dorianmignonepita/mini_winamax/README.md

 # How To Start

 The Notifyer checks the status of all the matches every 30 seconds if a match begins/ends or get a new score, the users who have this match in their favorite matches will be notified.
+The LIVE match's events are generated randomly(new-score/no-new-score) every 30 seconds.

 The database is setup so we have 4 matches that will start the very moment you start the services.

-in order to start the services you just need to use the command:
+In order to start the services you just need to use the command:
 1. make up

 if you can't use "make up" for some reason you can just use the command: "docker compose up"